 The Department Director/Dean/Chair should assign an Assembly Area Manager to each evacuation location.
+List all buildings in Assembly Area Guidelines have been developed to help DSCs choose the safest location to assemble.

-List all buildings in which department members are assigned space and the corresponding assembly areas and manager.
+which department members are assigned space and the corresponding assembly areas and manager.